uktrade/uk-trade-quotas-dashboard/README.md

 1. When viewing the repository in your browser, for example the page you're currently reading, press "." (full stop) to start the web-based editor.

-2. Create/switch to an existing branch, for example "feat/change-title".
+2. Create a new branch, for example "feat/change-title".

 3. Make changes as needed.